Apolarity, Hessian and Macaulay polynomials: Plane cubics

-Notice that $H_a$ is equal (up to scalar multiplication) to $f_b(x,y,z)$, with $ b={(4-a^3)}/{3a^2}. $\\ By proposition \ref{osservazione} we look for the Macaulay polynomial $M_a$ of $f_a$ among all cubic forms apolar to $J(f_a)_3$.
-We notice that $M_a$ has to be symmetric with respect to $x,y,z$ since the generators of $J(f_a)_3$ are.
-Therefore, with a simple computation, it is straightforward to see that $M_a$ is equal (up to scalar multiplication) to $f_c$, with $ c=-{2}/{a}. $
+By Remark \ref{osservazione} we look for the Macaulay polynomial $M_a$ of $f_a$ among all cubic forms apolar to $J(f_a)_3$.
+We notice that $M_a$ has to be symmetric with respect to $x,y,z$ since $J(f_a)_3$ is invariant under permutation of the variables.
+Therefore, with a simple computation, it is straightforward to see that $M_a$ is equal (up to scalar multiplication) to $f_c$, with

-If $a \not = 0$, once we know the Hessian and the Macaulay polynomials associated to a nonsingular Hasse cubic $f_a=0$, we can determine if they coincide, or if they are projectively equivalent.
-The solutions of the equation correspond to the unique cubics of the Hasse pencil having $H_a=M_a$ and $a \not = 0$: they are the ones corresponding to the values
+Once we know the Hessian and the Macaulay polynomials associated to a nonsingular Hasse cubic $f_a=0$, we can determine if they coincide, or if they are projectively equivalent.

+The solutions of the equation correspond to the only cubics of the Hasse pencil having $H_a=M_a$ and $a \not = 0$: they are the ones corresponding to the values

-We know that two planar cubics have the same $j$-invariant if and only if they are projectively equivalent (or isomorphic).
-Hence we can study the behavior of the Macaulay and the Hessian polynomials for a representative in each isomorphism class.
-In any case the equation (\ref{fascio di Hasse}) allows us to make explicit computations.
-There is a formula for the $j$-invariant of a cubic of the form (\ref{fascio di Hasse}) (see \cite{RR}, Lemma 2.2):
+It is a well known fact that two planar cubics are projectively equivalent (or isomorphic) if and only if they have the same $j$-invariant.
+Hence we can study the behavior of the Macaulay and the Hessian polynomials for a representative in each isomorphism class by means of the value of its $j$-invariant.
+The equation (\ref{fascio di Hasse}) allows us to make complete and explicit computations and, moreover, there is a formula for the $j$-invariant of a nonsingular cubic of that form (see \cite{RR}, Lemma 2.2):